scverse/spatialdata/docs/design_doc.md

 Graphs are stored in the annotating table for a Regions element.
 Graphs represent relationships between observations.
 Coordinates MAY be stored redundantly in the `obsm` slot of the annotating table, and are assumed to be in the intrinsic coordinate system of the label image.
 Features on edges would just be separate obsp.
 Features or annotation on nodes coincide with the information stored in the annotating table (either `X` or `adata.obs`).
+-   Graphs in general (on Labels and Shapes) are stored in `obsp` of the associated table.
+Coordinates are stored in `obsm` and are assumed to be in the intrinsic coordinate system of the label image.
+After a transformation the coordinates could get out of sync, [see this issue](https://github.com/scverse/spatialdata/issues/123).

 Since Tables cannot currently annotate Points, no graph is currently available for them.
 But this restrictions is very likely going to be relaxed by unifying points and circles [see here](https://github.com/scverse/spatialdata/issues/46).